alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 | 41 | 42 | 43 | 44 | 45 | 46 | 47 | 48 | 49 |
 | Station | Stop | Traffic_Calming | Traffic_Signal | Turning_Loop | Sunrise_Sunset | Civil_Twilight | Nautical_Twilight | Astronomical_Twilight |

+Several of the features have incomplete values or categorical values and will need to be cleaned up during preprocessing.

 ### United States

 First we consider the distribution of samples across the entire dataset noting the following color map to indicate the four levels of crash severity that will be used as our supervised labels: